December 24, 2019

 Amazon uses two separate size categories for FBA products.
 It categorizes all the products going into its warehouses into two broad categories.

 Every month your product sits in Amazon's warehouses unsold, you will be charged the Amazon Seller Fees.
 It's also important to remember that these fees are charged on top of any account and referral fees you have to pay.
-Amazon also offers some basic examples for determining product FBA fees.

 It is best to review the Amazon Seller Fees you are getting charged on a regular basis.
-You may start to see some areas where you can reduce cost or decrease your long term storage.
+You may start to see some areas where you can reduce costs or decrease your long term storage.